Cluster automorphism group of braid varieties: Application: Cluster automorphism group of braid varieties

-\begin{remark} When $u$ is an identity permutation, then $f$ is equal to the number of distinct Artin generators appearing in $\beta$ (say $l$), thus $\text{Aut}(\mathcal{A}(Q_{u,\bm\beta}))\cong (\CC^\times)^{l}$.
+\begin{remark} When $u$ is an identity permutation, then the number of frozen variables are equal to the number of distinct Artin generators appearing in $\beta$.
 However, in general, the number of frozen vertices is bigger or equal to the number of distinct Artin generators appearing in $\beta$.
 See Example \ref{ex: running ex computation} and Example \ref{ex: double arrow} in Section \ref{sec: ex of last sec}. \end{remark} Lastly, we give an \textbf{inductive description} of the matrix $\ahat$.
-Suppose that $\beta=\sigma_i\beta'$ and $u$ is a subword of $\beta'$, as in {\bf Case B} as in Theorem \ref{thm: main thm}.
-Consider the matrix $Z_1$ obtained from $\widehat{B}^{u,\bm{\beta'}}$ by adding $(m+1)$-st row and column with $(-1)$ on diagonal and $0$ elsewhere.
-Note that $Z_1^{-1}$ is also obtained from ${A}^{u,\bm{\beta'}}$ by adding $(m+1)$-st row and column with $(-1)$ on diagonal and $0$ elsewhere.
+Suppose that $\bm\beta=\sigma_i\bm\beta'$ and $u$ is a subword of $\bm\beta'$, as in {\bf Case B} as in Section \ref{subsec: auxiliary lemmas B}.
+Recall the definition of $\widehat{Z}^{u,\bm\beta}$ matrix from Definition \ref{defn: Z hat}.

-\begin{lem} We have $\ahat=RZ_1^{-1}L$ where the matrices $R$ and $L$ are as in Lemma \ref{lem: L and R}. \end{lem}
+\begin{lem} We have $\ahat=R(\widehat{Z}^{u,\bm\beta})^{-1}L$ where the matrices $R$ and $L$ are as in Lemma \ref{lem: L and R}. \end{lem}